kyma-project/kyma/docs/service-mesh/10-02-no-access.md

     kubectl exec -ti -n istio-system $(kubectl get pod -l app=istio-ingressgateway -n istio-system -o name) -c istio-proxy -- netstat -lptnu
     ```

-4. If ports `80` and `443` are not used, restart the Pods of the Istio Ingress Gateway to force them to recreate their configuration:
+4. If ports `80` and `443` are not used, check logs of the Istio Ingress Gateway container `ingress-sds` for errors related to the certificates:

     ```bash
-    kubectl delete pod -l app=istio-ingressgateway -n istio-system
+    kubectl logs -n istio-system -l app=istio-ingressgateway -c ingress-sds
     ```

+5. If you notice any issues regarding certificates, make sure `kyma-gateway-certs` and `kyma-gateway-certs-cacert` Secrets are available in the `istio-system` Namespace and they contain proper data.
+To regenerate a corrupted certificate, follow [this guide](components/security/#tutorials-update-tls-certificate).
+If you run Kyma on Gardener, follow [this guide](components/security/#troubleshooting-issues-with-certificates-on-gardener) instead.

+   >**NOTE**: Remember to switch back to the `distroless` image after you resolved the issue.